jeanconn/astropython/readme.txt

 Quick set of commands to run the project :-
-1.Check virtual environment and Install requirements 2.python manage.py migrate
+1.Check virtual environment and Install requirements 2.python manage.py makemigrations
+3.python manage.py migrate
-3.python manage.py collectstatic
+4.python manage.py collectstatic
-4.python populate.py
+5.python populate.py
-5.python manage.py runserver
+6.python manage.py runserver

 Goto /admin to access admin panel and under the tab "Django Moderations" approve all posts(especially the wiki post- that is the main Wiki Page)...
 It would take some time.
 SQLite 3 is pretty slow , let it complete